Khavanw/generative-ai-langchain-cookbook/README.md

-# Generative AI Architecture Templates
+# Generative AI LangChain Cookbook

 A comprehensive collection of production-ready templates for building AI agents and multi-agent systems using Azure OpenAI and LangChain.
 This repository provides progressive learning paths from basic chat implementations to complex multi-agent architectures.